 Combining estimates from a VAR with aggregate data and a simulation on household-level data, we assess how quantitative easing in the euro area affect individual households via the portfolio composition, the income composition and the earnings heterogeneity channels.
-We find that although QE has only negligible effects on wealth inequality, it noticeably compresses the income distribution since many households with lower incomes become employed.
-Specifically, a year after the shock, the Gini coefficient for income falls from 43.14% to 43.07%, while the change of the Gini coefficient for net wealth is smaller by a factor of three.
+We find that although QE has only negligible effects on wealth inequality, it compresses the income distribution since many households with lower incomes become employed.
+Specifically, a year after the shock, the Gini coefficient for income falls from 43.15% to 43.09%, while the change of the Gini coefficient for net wealth is substantially smaller.